Self Awareness In The Classroom

 There is hope, though.
 More and more educators are reaching out to learn more about mindfulness, yoga, pranayama, and the way these tools affect the nervous system.
 Ultimately our ability to respond rather than to react is dependent on our ability to down-regulate the sympathetic nervous system and operate from the seat of the frontal lobe.
 I feel so passionately about it that I wrote a program for educators to learn how to apply mindfulness philosophy in the classroom, and I’ve been blown away by the way it has changed the lives of both the participants and their students.

 We need to have a conversation about collective consciousness and uplifting our academic awareness sooner rather than later.
-Compassion, love, respect are currency.
+Practicing self-compassion is essential.
+What’s more, compassion, love, respect are currency.
 Money, material worth, attention are not currency.
 When we shift our perspective future generations will have the foundation to awaken more fully into consciousness.